Pullusb/GP_onion_peel/README.md

 ## Changelog:

+0.4.4

+- fix: Problems with matrix position

 0.4.3

-- Fix: corrected the update methods
+- fix: corrected the update methods
     - check layer frames and store in a separate loop
     - loop only once in onion peels

-- Fix: bad matrix offset
+- fix: bad matrix offset

 0.4.2